What Is LSD?

 Treatment for LSD Addiction

 While nothing about LSD can cause a physical addiction, it is still possible to trigger a behavioral addiction.
 In the same way that people can become addicted to certain behaviors, compulsions, or even non-drug substances, someone can become addicted to a non-addictive substance.
 This could come from the way that it makes them feel, or even because it has become a release for them from their life or some past trauma.
 Because LSD would be a behavioral addiction, it is important to find a treatment center that understands what underlying behaviors can trigger the addiction.
-If you are or someone you know is addicted to LSD, but you don’t know why or where to start, then reach out to a dedicated treatment specialist.
-They are here to help you get on the path to recovery.
+If you are or someone you know is addicted to LSD, but you don’t know why or where to start, reach out to a dedicated treatment specialist.
+They are here to listen and help get you on the right path to recovery.

 What are you struggling with?